worldbank/dime-python-training/README.md

 ## Content

 ### Session 1 - Introduction to Python
-Introduces Python variables, data types, and the basic syntax; and applies these concepts in a simple web scraping exercise.
+Introduces Python variables, data types, and the basic syntax, and applies these concepts in a simple web scraping exercise.

 **More sessions will be developed soon**